vk-x/vk-x/docs/api.md

 ##### Returns

-*(Promise)*: Returns a promise that resolves with the result from the API or rejects with the error if it exists.
+*(Promise)*: Resolves with the result from the API or rejects with the error if it exists.

 ##### Examples